 According to the agreement, Kia America serves as the league’s Official Car supplier and is the Official Automotive Partner of the NBA, the WNBA and the NBA G League.

-In December 2020, the NBA and Hotels.com, a subsidiary of Expedia Group, announced a multi-year global relationship, Hotels.com becoming the NBA’s official travel partner in the process.
+In December 2020, the NBA and Hotels.com, a subsidiary of Expedia Group, announced a multi-year global partnership, Hotels.com becoming the NBA’s official travel partner in the process.

-The agreement gives Hotels.com an in-game presence with brand integration on the top of the backboard for nationally televised games throughout the season on ABC, ESPN and TNT.
+The agreement gives Hotels.com an in-game presence with brand integration on the top of the backboard for nationally-televised games throughout NBA the season on ABC, ESPN and TNT.

 The NBA and Kumho Tire, a South Korean tire manufacturer, announced in October 2016 that their marketing alliance in the US, Canada and South Korea would be extended for a number of years.
 The partnership was first established in 2014, when Kumho Tire became the NBA and the NBA Development League’s first-ever tyre partner.